sontungexpt/neovim-config/README.md

-# neovim-config
+# Neovim Config
-the stilux's neovim config
+The config of neovim wrote in vim script